 Garibaldi

-Another Italian aperitivo cocktail (pre-dinner) that uses the go-to bitter Campari, the Garibaldi was a little know Italian cocktail until it was added to the menu of a popular NYC bar.
+Another Italian aperitivo cocktail (pre-dinner) that uses the go-to bitter Campari, the Garibaldi, was a little-known Italian cocktail until it was added to the menu of a popular NYC bar.

-The key to this perfect drink is that you have to use freshly juices oranges.
+The key to this perfect drink is to use freshly juiced oranges.

 Make a Garibaldi

-For the cocktail, add 1.5 oz of Campari to a highball glass filled with ice. top with 4 oz fresh-squeezed orange juice and stir gently.
+Add 1.5 oz of Campari to a highball glass filled with ice for the cocktail. top with 4 oz fresh-squeezed orange juice and stir gently.

 Spiked Affogato